Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: Introduction, Motivation, and Main Results of the Paper

-Compared to previous literature, and to enlarge the scope of the current paper, we analyze both the feedback and nofeedback capacity of AGN channels, driven by stable and unstable noise (using a unified approach), although most of the emphasis is on feedback capacity.
-To avoid extensive notation, this paper is focused on AGN channels, driven by a correlated Gaussian noise, of the simplest form, the autoregressive unit memory, stable and unstable noise.
-The reader may find that the methods of this paper apply to more general limited memory noise models \cite{yang-kavcic-tatikonda2007,kim2010} (under appropriate assumptions).
+\CDC{From the main results of this paper follows that several of the answers related to questions (Q1) and (Q2), given in \cite{kim2010}, that treats stable, stationary or asymptotically stationary noises, are incorrect due to oversights related to convergence of asymptotic average power and entropy rates.
+In particular, the oversights affect the validity of feedback capacity described in time-domain \cite[Theorem~6.1]{kim2010}, by a time-invariant optimization problem, with zero variance of the innovations of the channel input process; when conditions for convergence are imposed, then the value of feedback capacity stated in \cite[Theorem~6.1]{kim2010} is necessarily zero (otherwise the per unit time asymptotic limits of the information theoretic characterization of feedback capacity does not exists).
+Some of the technical oversights in \cite{kim2010} are also repeated in \cite{liu-han2017,liu-han2019,gattami2019,li-elia2019}.
+These are discussed at various parts of this paper.
+For the reader's convenience these are clarified in Section~\ref{lite}.} \\ \CDC{To enlarge the scope of the current paper compared to previous literature \cite{yang-kavcic-tatikonda2007,kim2010,liu-han2017,liu-han2019,gattami2019,li-elia2019} that treat feedback capacity for stable noises, we analyze both the feedback and non-feedback capacity, for stable and unstable noises (using a unified approach), although most of our emphasis is on feedback capacity.} To avoid extensive notation, this paper is focused on AGN channels, driven by a correlated Gaussian noise, of the simplest form, the autoregressive unit memory, stable and unstable noise.
+However, the method of this paper apply to more general limited memory noise models \cite{yang-kavcic-tatikonda2007,kim2010} (under appropriate assumptions).